Max Auschnitt: Antonescu years

 In September 1940, following public outrage over the Second Vienna Award, Carol was deposed and exiled, alongside his mistress; the "National Legionary State" was established as a partnership between the Iron Guard and General Ion Antonescu.
 The Guard opened up Lupescu's residence, reportedly showing that she still kept Livia Auschnitt's portrait.
-According to Petru Groza, who served time in Malmaison prison in 1943–1944, Max Auschnitt had spent some time there, and had been allowed to refurbish a bathroom, which became the communal laundry room.
+According to Petru Groza, who served time in Malmaison prison in 1943–1944, Max Auschnitt had previously been held there, and had been allowed to refurbish a bathroom—which became the communal laundry room.
 Antonescu was lenient toward Auschnitt, dispatching him to a sanitarium, but also continued to enforce and enhance antisemitic laws.
 Such policies remained unchanged when the Guard was ousted in January 1941, as Romania remained closely aligned with Germany.
 In April, Livia obtained that the seal be lifted on her Bucharest home, but the regime used this occasion to inspect the premises.
 Prosecutors reportedly found a trove of foreign currency, which they confiscated, preparing to have Max Auschnitt placed on trial for tax evasion.

 In December 1941, Antonescu noted of Auschnitt: "once a kike, always a kike".
 He openly acknowledged that Auschnitt was in fact innocent of any crime, and favored allowing him to leave Romania if he would transfer all his property to the state; this attempt was foiled by protests from Joachim von Ribbentrop, the German Foreign Minister.
 Despite further outrage from such circles, Antonescu's courts commuted Auschnitt's sentence into forced labor at the TNC, meaning that he was effectively on parole.
 In October 1941, Auschnitt had offered to donate his share of the TNC to a state company.
 His proposal caused much embarrassment for Antonescu's ministers, since accepting under the circumstances would have looked like their blackmailing a prisoner.
 Antonescu himself intervened to chide Orghidan and Alexandru Ottulescu for stalling.
 In January 1942, Auschnitt sorted the issue by appointing Orghidan as caretaker of his estate, which allowed for TNC stock to be issued and bought by the state using Auschnitt's money.
 In May 1943, the UDR, managed at the time by Göring and physicist Horia Hulubei, reported capital gains of 37.8 million lei obtained from the Auschnitt and CEPI transactions.
 Meanwhile, operating through the Cisatlantic and Cisoceanic consortia, Edgar was able to purchase an interest in the Romanian munitions manufacturer, IRMC.
 He finally moved to the United States in early 1942.
 Here, a forge equipment he had ordered in 1939 was confiscated by the Office of Alien Property Custodian, and made available for use by the United States Navy.